sagescherrytree/Project2-Stream-Compaction-2025/README.md

 We can see that the fastest implementation of scan is actually, in fact, thrust implementation.
 Likely this implies further optimisation of the number of kernel calls from the efficient method, perhaps approaching minimal number of possible kernel calls.

+Another optimisation that was made with the suggestion from a classmate was to divide the n value passed into the upsweep and downsweep kernels by the stride (which is bitshift of 1 << d + 1).
+This is due to the fact that if I used my previous method of multiplying k (which is my thread index for blocksize) by the stride each time in the kernel then compare that value to ensure it does not go out of bounds, for sufficiently large values of the array (e.g. 2^26), resulting k will be a negative number, which will cause an illegal access error after being compared to n.
+Now, with the modified n and doing the multiplication with stride AFTER the n bounds check, I can reach higher bounds of array size.

 ### Size of Array v.
 Runtime of Stream Compaction Method

 **blockSize = 128, array size power of 2**